The Calendula is Blooming! - emsherbals

 Calendula extracts have been used to treat headaches, toothaches, gingivitis, eye inflammations, consumption, tumors, menstrual irregularities and other gynecological issues (it has a mildly estrogenic action), and scorpion bites.
 The rich color of “the poor man’s saffron” has lent its golden hues to butter, cheeses, and hair dyes.

 Calendula officinialis flowers are best known as a remarkable vulnerary, gently disinfecting, reducing inflammation, and aiding the healing of cuts, scrapes, and wounds.
-Its antibacterial, antifungal, antiviral, and immune promoting properties are widely recognized.
+Its antibacterial, antifungal, and immune promoting properties are widely recognized.

 Active ingredients found in calendula flowers include phenolic compounds (such as flavonoids and coumarins), steroids, terpenoids, carbohydrates, lipids, tocopherols, quinones, carotenes, essential oils, fatty acids, and minerals.